What is DFP? How does DoubleClick for Publishers Work

 - Account Administration is the toolkit that you have available for your network.

-- Traditional Ad Serving is a service provided for publishers to deliver their advertisements to web servers based off ad content determined by publishers and advertisers.
+- Traditional Ad Serving is a service provided for publishers to deliver their advertisements to web servers based on ad content determined by publishers and advertisers.

 So why is DFP and all this information important to learn?
 Well if you’re like most people who start an online content company or are already apart of one, then advertising is the best way to increase your revenue.
 Consumers are not willing to pay for online content because most of it is free.
 So the best way to fund your online content is through advertising, and DFP gives you an advantage when it comes to connecting the right ads to your website.